Manage the 3 F Components of Your Nutrition Program

 * Cows need nutrients, not ingredients.
 Remember that various feeds provide cows nutrients needed to support milk production, reproduction, growth of first calf heifers, and health.
 Thus, some cost savings may be available with alternative ingredients for those who did not book feed at an established grain cost this past year.
 The key is to find a combination that supports the health and greatest income over feed costs.
 Thus, performance and cost savings are important as a package, not separately.

 * Nutritionists continue to learn more about what cows need at different stages of lactation.
 For example, we know that cows, and more correctly the rumen bacteria, need sugars and that not all protein, fats, and carbohydrates are created equal.
-An updated Dairy NRC, which outlines nutrient requirements, will be released late summer and will continue to shape on-farm feeding programs.
+This information will continue to shape and update on-farm feeding programs.

-* This aspect of the feeding program can easily get overlooked, especially with spring field work taking a priority.
+* This aspect of the feeding program can easily get overlooked, especially with spring field work takes priority.
 However, this management aspect has a major impact on milk production, reproduction, and overall health of the cows in the milking herd.

 * The priority should always entail giving cows the opportunity to eat whenever they want, especially those fresh and early lactation cows.
 For every pound of TMR or combination of forage and grain equivalent to that found in a TMR that cows eat, generally enough energy is supplied to support a pound of milk (1 lb dry matter or 2 lbs of TMR as fed = 2 lbs of milk).
 Attention to all of the details can easily be overlooked and taken for granted.